Why Does a Mask Fog?

 Ok, so now we know why a mask can fog, but what do we do about it?
 Using a commercial anti-fog solution helps reduce the surface tension on the mask which will help eliminate condensation from forming.
 You can check out some commercial solutions here and here.

-Another solution that is growing in popularity is baby shampoo.
-It's cheap and comes in travel sizes.
-It can be applied directly in small amounts or mixed with water and delivered through a spray bottle.
+You can also use baby shampoo to help with fogging.
+It can be applied directly in small amounts (as mentioned above) or mixed with water and delivered through a spray bottle.

 IMPORTANT: When applying an anti-fog solution, make sure your mask is dry.
 Put a couple of drops inside your mask lens and rub it around evenly with a clean finger.
 Once applied, rinse it out using either fresh water or salt water.
 After rinsing, DO NOT touch the inside of the mask as it will create an uneven spread of the solution.